TransitionbyDesign/homemaker/content/articles/could-unloved-garage-sites-in-oxford-be-the-foundations-for-a-low-carbon-social-home-building-revolution.md

 apposition: solution
 latitude: 51.721637477911
 longitude: -1.2014205199505719
-title: Turning Empty Garages into Low Carbon Homes
+title: From Empty Garages to Low Carbon Homes
 summary: _Hidden within a patchwork of small urban development sites, Oxford has the space we need to build new, low-carbon social homes within the city boundaries, so how do we make it happen_?